N9EWO Review : " eton e1 " LW / MW / SW / FM / XM Portable Receiver

 All Plastic Case with Painted Knobs and Buttons / Hard to Access Battery Trap Door

 The e1's case is made entirely of painted plastic.
 The cabinet paint has a slight rubbery feel to it.
-As it usually goes with these, it WILL (most already have by now) in time get gooey and sticky.

 Even the speaker grill is made of plastic.
 The Grundig Satellit 800 at least used a metal speaker grill.
 All of the buttons and knobs are of the painted plastic type.
 The main tuning knob lacks any rubber grip tracking of any kind.

 Required 4 D size batteries do not install from the rear as it does with 99% of other portables in this size, but via a door through the front panel.
 This door does not open easily especially for people that have short fingernails.
 Also located inside this access port is a contrast control for the display, a reset button for any microprocessor lockups and a strange computer connector that is not for user/owner knowledge.

 99 Min Sleep Function / Timers with Selectable Off Setting

 A 99-minute maximum sleep timer is provided.
 It can be set anywhere down to 1 minute (in 1 minute steps).

 2 Timers are featured.
 Not only can you select the on time, but also the off time.
 Not just some predefined active period.

 Good Audio Overall / Buzzing Audio Observed With 2.3 kHz Filter and Wider Bandwidths with Certain PBT Settings.

 The e1 has separate Bass and Treble controls which is a rare treat for the ears.
 It gives the receiver a richer sound that is rarely achieved with most portables and even more rare with any tabletop.
 The general audio of the e1 is very good.